credil/redmine_jabberbot/README.md

 # chitra

-Chitra is keeping tabs on hour banks.
-Calculates number of hours billed since a specified begin date and calculates if the redmine user is ahead or behind.
+Chitra is keeps tabs on hour banks.
+It calculates the number of hours billed since a specified begin date and calculates if the redmine user is ahead or behind.